 When they do see each other, it’s very rare that it’s just the two of them.

 Get-togethers usually also involve husbands/kids/grandkids, and so of course it’s always about wrangling, managing, and taking care of everyone else.

 Andrea said she realized she didn’t even really “know” her mom as an adult.
 Life was so busy that they hadn’t really had a chance to connect since she moved away from home,

 “I didn’t have much of an adult-to-adult relationship with my mom.
 I remember growing up she was always there, she was always doing her best job.
 When you’re older, you appreciate the sacrifices they made, but what happens is you have your own kids, and your relationship ends up revolving more around them.

 “I realized that I ‘knew her’ but I don’t ‘know her’ — or about what’s really happening in her life.
 I lacked a renewed connection because everyday stuff seemed to take over.”

 So when the possibility of going on a trip together came up, Andrea thought, “Yeah.
 Maybe we should.”

 One of the tipping points for Andrea in making her booking was the fact that the trip was already perfectly planned for them.
 That took a ton of stress out of the situation because she knew that had they set out on their own, her mom would have wanted to do one thing and she would have wanted to do another.

 Coming on an organized trip meant that they didn’t have to hassle over the “big decisions.”
 There was nothing to worry or disagree about.

-“The only thing we had to decide is, do we go and jump in the Mediterranean or do we go and eat another bowl of pasta?”
-Andrea said.
+“The only thing we had to decide,” Andrea said, “is do we go and jump in the Mediterranean or do we go and eat another bowl of pasta?”